-My argument states that not everyone has had the same opportunities, no matter how hard they may have worked; and despite equally hard work, not everyone has earned the same.
+My argument states that not everyone has had the same opportunities, no matter how hard they may have worked, and despite equally hard work, not everyone has earned the same.

-It is a Wound of History.
+It is as if a Wound of History.

 Some of us belong to generations that have experienced centuries of social and economic damage.

 If our recent economic recovery is any judge, it will take at least 300 years to recover only from the last 100 years of disparity.